fgiannetti/galera-java-client/README.md

                             .build();

 ```

+**NOTE**: In some systems if the driver classname is not set, a NoActiveNodeException is thrown.
+To avoid it use the driverClassName() method on Builder

 There are few more options for configuration, you can check these in the [source code].

 #### 2) Getting a Connection